cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Finally, the POPRF variant also has the following security property:

 - Partial obliviousness: The client and server must be able to perform the PRF on client's private input and public input.
-The server must learn nothing about the client's private input or the output of the function.
-In addition, the client must learn nothing about the server's private key.
+Both client and server know the public input, but similar to the OPRF and VOPRF protocols, the server learns nothing about the client's private input or the output of the function, and the client learns nothing about the server's private key.

 This property becomes useful when dealing with key management operations such as the rotation of server's keys.
 Note that partial obliviousness only applies to the POPRF variant because neither the OPRF nor VOPRF variants accept public input to the protocol.

+Since the POPRF variant has a different syntax than the OPRF and VOPRF variants, i.e., y = F(k, x, info), the pseudorandomness property is generalized:

+- Pseudorandomness: For a random sampling of k, F is pseudorandom if the output y = F(k, x, info) on any input pairs (x, info) is indistinguishable from uniformly sampling any element in F's range.

 ## Security Assumptions {#cryptanalysis}